survivejs/react-book/manuscript/13_styling_react.md

 According to Michele Bertoli basic features of these libraries are

-* Autoprefixing - for `border`, `animation`, `flex`, etc.
+* Autoprefixing - e.g., for `border`, `animation`, `flex`.
-* Pseudo classes - `:hover`, `:active`, etc.
+* Pseudo classes - e.g., `:hover`, `:active`.
-* Media queries - `@media (max-width: 200px)`, etc.
+* Media queries - e.g., `@media (max-width: 200px)`.
-* Styles as Object Literals - See example above.
+* Styles as Object Literals - See the example above.
 * CSS style extraction - It is useful to be able to extract separate CSS files as that helps with the initial loading of the page.
-Back to start!
+This will avoid a flash of unstyled content (FOUC).

 I will cover some of the available libraries to give you a better idea how they work.
 See [Michele's list](https://github.com/MicheleBertoli/css-in-js) for a more a comprehensive outlook of the situation.